Kingdom of Mysore: Architecture

 The architectural style of courtly and royal structures in the kingdom underwent profound changes during British rule – a mingling of European traditions with native elements.
 The Hindu temples in the kingdom were built in typical South Indian Dravidian style – a modest version of the Vijayanagara building idiom.
-When in power, Tipu Sultan constructed two places namely Lal Mahal Palace (later destroyed after the siege of Serirangpatnam in 1799) and Summer palace and famous Masjid e Aala in Srirangapatna, his capital.
+When in power, Tipu Sultan constructed two places namely Lal Mahal Palace (later destroyed after the siege of Serirangpatnam in 1799), the Summer Palace and the famous Masjid e Aala in Srirangapatna, his capital.
 However, it is the city of Mysore that is best known for its royal palaces, earning it the nickname "City of Palaces".
 The city's main palace, the Mysore Palace, is also known as the Amba Vilas Palace.
 The original complex was destroyed by fire and a new palace was commissioned by the Queen-Regent and designed by the English architect Henry Irwin in 1897.
 The overall design is a combination of Hindu, Islamic, Indo-Saracenic and Moorish styles, which for the first time in India, used cast iron columns and roof frames.
 The striking feature of the exterior is the granite columns that support cusped arches on the portico, a tall tower whose finial is a gilded dome with an umbrella (chattri) on it, and groups of other domes around it.
 The interior is richly decorated with marbled walls and a teakwood ceiling on which are sculptures of Hindu deities.
 The Durbar hall leads to an inner private hall through silver doors.
 This opulent room has floor panels that are inlaid with semi-precious stones, and a stained glass roof supported centrally by columns and arches.
 The marriage hall (Kalyana mantapa) in the palace complex is noted for its stained glass octagonal dome with peacock motifs.

 The Lalitha Mahal Palace was built in 1921 by E. W. Fritchley under the commission of Maharaja Krishnaraja IV.
 The architectural style is called "Renaissance" and exhibits concepts from English manor houses and Italian palazzos.
 The central dome is believed to be modelled on St. Paul's Cathedral in London.
 Other important features are the Italian marble staircase, the polished wooden flooring in the banquet and dance halls, and the Belgian cut glass lamps.
 The Jaganmohan Palace was commissioned in 1861 and was completed in 1910.
 The three-storeyed building with attractive domes, finials and cupolas was the venue of many a royal celebration.
 It is now called the Chamarajendra Art Gallery and houses a rich collection of artefacts.